-Color coding of METAR and TAF reports are now used throughout several Internet weather services, applications and products like maps.
+Color coding of METAR and TAF reports are now used throughout several Internet weather services, applications and products like EFBs.
 We also see them in mobile device apps too.
 Some good examples are the app 'Sky MET' and website 'SkyVector.com'.
 Even our own app (WX/ NOTAMs & E6B Tools) uses these colors too in the reports, have a look at the yellow button above.

-|MVFR - Marginal Visual Flight Rules||Blue||1000 to 3000 feet||3 sm to 5 sm|
+|Marginal Visual Flight Rules||MVFR||1000 to 3000 feet||3 sm to 5 sm|

 In text: By definition, IFR is ceiling less than 1000 feet AGL and/or visibility less than 3 miles while LIFR is a sub-category of IFR.
 By definition, VFR is ceiling greater than or equal to 3000 feet AGL and visibility greater than or equal to 5 miles while MVFR is a sub-category of VFR.

 This table shows the LIFR, IFR, MVFR and VFR limits in a very easy to understand and remember layout.
 Click the next link for a downloadable image of the METAR / TAF Colors.

 Note: It has been decided to use the terms: VFR, MVFR, IFR and LIFR instead of the more correct terms: VMC, MVMC, IMC and LIMC.
 As these tables describe meteorological conditions and not Visual or Instrument Flight Rules (VFR / IFR).